jdbean/blog-mirror/_posts/2018-10-08-recursion-again.md

 }
 ```

-This change to the code actually eliminates one extraneous recursive function call by starting to resolve when the string contains only its last charachter.
+This change to the code not only returns the correct reversed string but it also has the benefit of avoiding one extraneous recursive function call by starting to resolve when the string contains only its last charachter instead of none.
 The execution of this modified funtion should now behave like this:

 ```console
 ecursive + r